doc4d/go-mobile/docs/getting-started/introduction.md

 ## Create native apps

-4D handles the complexity and generates - in a totally transparent way - an Xcode project in pure Swift with an optimized UI/UX.
+4D handles the complexity and generates - in a totally transparent way - an Xcode project in pure Swift or an Android project in Kotlin with an optimized UI/UX.

 ## One database, many apps